 Escoffier Chef Instructor Emily Maddy

-Escoffier has been the industry leader in online culinary education, providing the first 100% online program with an industry externship from a nationally accredited culinary school.
-Students get the same high-quality education from industry-leading Chef Instructors, right from their own homes.
+Escoffier has been the industry leader in online culinary education, providing the first U.S. accredited institution offering 100% online degrees and diplomas with culinary classes and hands-on industry externships.** Students can now get the same high-quality education from industry-leading Chef Instructors, right from their own homes.

 The success of this teaching method has proven how important it is to adapt to the changing needs of modern students.